 INNOVATE — There should always be time for you and your team to sit down and throw out new ideas.
 It’s not a time to say ‘that won’t work,’ ‘we can’t afford it’ or ‘there’s no way to pull that off.’
 It’s a time to free flow with creativity and think of new strategies to tackle old problems, refresh systems and dream about what’s possible.
 Write down all ideas on a white board.
 Think big and bold.
 Return the following week with one or two possibilities from the session and, as a team, think about how you can make it a reality.
 The only way to grow is to go beyond what you’re currently doing.

 Around age eight Natasha Zena was told it was a woman’s job to take care of the home and since then she has built a career out of telling women they can do whatever the hell they want to do.
-She is the co-founder of Lioness, the digital magazine for female entrepreneurs, and the first media outlet solely dedicated to helping women launch and scale high-growth startups.
+She is the co-founder of Lioness, the go-to news source for everything female entrepreneur.
 Natasha was recognized as an emerging leader in digital media by The Poynter Institute and the National Association of Black Journalists.
-She has mentored women entrepreneurs at a number of accelerators, Startup Weekends and conferences, including The Lean Startup Conference in San Francisco, Calif.
+She has mentored women entrepreneurs and moderated panels at a number of national accelerators, Startup Weekends and conferences such as The Lean Startup Conference, the Massachusetts Conference for Women, Women Empower Expo and Smart Cities Connect.
 Natasha is also the author of the popular whitepaper, "How To Close The Gender Gap In Startup Land By 2021."
 In her spare time, she writes short fiction and hangs out with her son, Shaun.